-Measure the acid conductivity in the form of the hydrogen ion concentration continuously in the same manner as the conductivity in hydrogen form, after the sample has gone through a severely acidic cation exchanger with a volume of 1.5 l.
+Measure the acid conductivity in the form of the hydrogen ion concentration continuously in the same manner as the conductivity in hydrogen form, after the sample has gone through a severely acidic ion exchanger with a volume of 1.5 l.
+The exchanger is inserted into a cylinder with a diameter:height ratio of 1:3 or less, whereby the exchanger medium takes up at least three quarters of the cylinder volume.